-Nikon D500 versus Nikon D5600
+Nikon D500 vs D5600

-The Nikon D500 and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in January 2016 and November 2016.
+The Nikon D500 and the Nikon D5600 are two digital cameras that were officially introduced, respectively, in January 2016 and November 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D500 has a resolution of 20.7 megapixel, whereas the D5600 provides 24 MP.
+The D500 has a resolution of 20.7 megapixels, whereas the D5600 provides 24 MP.